SimonIlic/project-psychic-waffle/PROCESS.md

 * Building a client for firebase in python that will function as a notification system
 * Started asking around for test users
 * Working on date picker dialog now

+# day 11 21/1/17
+* working on meeting planner dialog
+* remember to fix rotationstuff (persisting the current state when rotating)